mojzu/sso/docs/manual/04_design.md

 ### 1.5.2

-- API for sso is JSON requests over HTTP so serialisation is required.
+- API is JSON requests over HTTP so serialisation is required.
 - Using [serde][serde] and [serde_qs][serde_qs] for serialisation and deserialisation.
 - TODO(test): Test requests with other/unknown content types are handled correctly.
 - TODO(feature): Flag(s) to require HTTPS to ensure all requests/responses are encrypted in transmit.